MatrixWorld: A pursuit-evasion platform for safe multi-agent coordination and autocurricula

 \section{Abstract}

-Multi-agent reinforcement learning (MARL) has achieved encouraging performance in solving complex multi-agent tasks.
+Multi-agent reinforcement learning (MARL) achieves encouraging performance in solving complex tasks.
 However, the safety of MARL policies is one critical concern that impedes their real-world applications.
-Furthermore, popular multi-agent benchmarks provide limited safety support for safe MARL research, where negative rewards for collisions are insufficient for guaranteeing the safety of MARL policies.
-Therefore, in this work, we propose a new safety-constrained multi-agent environment: MatrixWorld \footnote{All codes are available at https://github.com/LijunSun90/MatrixWorld.}, based on the general pursuit-evasion game.
-In particular, a safety-constrained multi-agent action execution model is proposed for the software implementation of safe multi-agent environments.
-In addition, MatrixWorld is a lightweight co-evolution framework for the learning of pursuit tasks, evasion tasks, or both, where more pursuit-evasion variants are designed based on different practical meanings of safety.
+Popular multi-agent benchmarks focus on diverse tasks yet provide limited safety support.
+Therefore, this work proposes a safety-constrained multi-agent environment: MatrixWorld\footnote{All codes are available at https://github.com/LijunSun90/MatrixWorld.}, based on the general pursuit-evasion game.
+Particularly, a safety-constrained multi-agent action execution model is proposed for the software implementation of safe multi-agent environments based on diverse safety definitions.
+It (1) extends the vertex conflict among homogeneous / cooperative agents to heterogeneous / adversarial settings, and (2) proposes three types of resolutions for each type of conflict, aiming at providing rational and unbiased feedback for safe MARL.
+Besides, MatrixWorld is also a lightweight co-evolution framework for the learning of pursuit tasks, evasion tasks, or both, where more pursuit-evasion variants can be designed based on different practical meanings of safety.
 As a brief survey, we review and analyze the co-evolution mechanism in the multi-agent setting, which clearly reveals its relationships with autocurricula, self-play, arms races, and adversarial learning.
-Thus, we argue that MatrixWorld can serve as the first environment for autocurriculum research, where ideas can be quickly verified and well understood.
-Finally, based on the above problems concerning safe MARL and autocurricula, our experiments show the difficulties of general MARL in guaranteeing safe multi-agent coordination with only negative rewards for collisions and the potential of MatrixWorld in autocurriculum learning, where practical suggestions for successful multi-agent adversarial learning and arms races are given.
+Thus, MatrixWorld can also serve as the first environment for autocurricula research, where ideas can be quickly verified and well understood.